s-fellner/BSA_Rolex/README.md

 To improve the model 3, we decided to do some preprocess on our data.
 Here are the steps:

-- We lematized our cognate's dictionnary DEVVV!!!!!!!!!!!!!!!!
 - We tockenized the sentences with spacy
 - we extracted the cognates from the tokens
 - We added features (number of tokens,...)
+- We lematized our cognate's dictionnary.
+Indeed, our cognate's dictionnary was not of trust so we did a lematization that permited us having a more optimized list of cognates (310,508 cognates).

 ***Results of the model***

-- The overall accuracy of the model is 64,80%
+- The overall accuracy of the model is 64.80%
-- The overall recall of the model is 16,10%
+- The overall recall of the model is 16.10%
-- The F1 score of the model is 25,80%
+- The F1 score of the model is 25.80%
 - The confusion Matrix of the model is :

 <img src="https://user-images.githubusercontent.com/74456180/119351156-75ad1a00-bca0-11eb-89cb-fbe86fdf9283.jpg" width="500" height="350">

-## Model D (Tfidf)
+### Model D (Tfidf)

 We decided to vectorize the sentences with Tfidf POUR!!!!!

-## Model E (Word/Word)
+### Model E (Word/Word)

-## Final Model
+### Final Model

 The final model will be a combination of the best models, so that we will have a doble prediction to pic the best score of prediction between the two models.
 We chose Model A (Natural Language) and Model C (Table)